MTI Mentorship Award

 Generously supported by Musical Theatre International (Europe), the Mentorship Award is presented biennially to a writer or writing team who have submitted the first full draft of a new musical.
 Stiles and Drewe, along with a panel of judges, select the winning project – the writers of which then benefit from bespoke mentorship and support over a 12-month period.

-- A fully funded, one-week development retreat to work on the winning musical.
-This has previously happened at Anthony’s house in France.
-Location in 2021 TBC.
+- A fully funded, one-week development residential retreat to work on the winning musical.
+This has previously happened at Anthony’s house in France or Kent.
+Location in 2023 TBC.

 - Participation in two Progress Labs.
 In each of these, the Mentorship Award winner will present a section of their musical and receive feedback from a panel of industry professionals.